UoB-HPC/flow/README.md

 # Run

-Upon building, an binary file will be output with the extension of the value of KERNELS. e.g. `flow.omp3`.
+Upon building, a binary file will be output with the extension of the value of KERNELS. e.g. `flow.omp3`.
 You can run the application with:

 ```
 ./flow.omp3 flow.params